novemberwu/novemberwu.github.io/docs/csa/lab9_arrayList.md

 ## Goals:
 {: .no_toc }
 * Able to use create and initialize ArrayList
-* Able to use Array methods
+* Able to use ArrayList methods